-The 2013 new coalition, centered around the ‘brothers’ Lapid and Bennet with Netanyahu’s Likud, had equality of burden at its core.
-A ministers’ committee was established, headed by Perri of Yesh Atid and demanded both more equal enlisting of the Charedi and sanctions – economic and jailing – on those who broke the law.
-The final wording of the amendment to the service law was deposited in a special ministers’ committee headed by Shaked, resulting in what became known as amendment 19.
-‘Equality of Burden’ law was thus legislated by the Knesset in 2014, changing the system into collective quota – some 5000 Charedis had to enlist by 2017 and should there be less, every 21 years old Yeshiva man would have to enlist, and those who would not abide would be both economically sanctioned and may go to prison for defection.
-The quota for excellent Yeshiva students was set at 1800 students per year.
+The new coalition in 2013, featuring the “brothers” Lapid and Naftali Bennett (HaBayit HaYehudi), together with Netanyahu’s Likud, was committed to addressing the equality of burden.
+A ministerial committee headed by Yaakov Peri (Yesh Atid) demanded a more equal conscription of the ultra-Orthodox and the imposition of sanctions – fines and prison sentences – on those who broke the law.
+The final wording of the amendment to the Security Service Law was delivered to a special committee headed by Shaked and became known as Amendment 19.

+In 2014, the Knesset enacted the Equality of Burden Law, which set a new collective enlistment quota – some 5,000 ultra-Orthodox men would have to join the IDF by 2017.
+Failing to meet this quota would trigger a mandate to draft every 21-year-old yeshiva student.
+Those who did not comply with the law would be subject to fines and risk imprisonment.
+The quota for outstanding yeshiva students eligible for draft exemptions was set at 1,800 students per year.

-The Charedi leaders called the new law ‘a historical crime’.
-MK Mozes of Yahadut HaTorah said: “yesterday another chapter in the horrible history of religious persecutions was written.
+The ultra-Orthodox leaders called the new law “a historic crime.”
+MK Menachem Moses (United Torah Judaism) said: “Yesterday, another chapter in the horrible history of religious persecution was written.
 This is a black day that will be forever condemned.
-Only a vicious government declares a whole community of "Torah learners" criminals.
-This is a divorce warrant between the government and the Charedis.
-We will not forget and not forgive.
-The Torah learners would keep up doing what they do regardless of the law”.
-This was just a part of what the Charedis called ‘Lapid’s decrees’.
-In this Netanyahu’s government, Lapid was appointed minister of economics.
-Besides the equality of burden law, Lapid had dramatic cuts in the state funding of the Yeshivas, lowered the child benefits rates and imposed core teaching – in Math, science and humanities to those Charedi schools who want state funding.
+Only a vicious government declares a whole community of Torah learners criminals.
+This is a divorce warrant between the government and the ultra-Orthodox.
+We will not forget and will not forgive.
+The Torah learners will keep doing what they do, regardless of the law.”
+This was just a part of what the ultra-Orthodox called “Lapid’s decrees.”
+Lapid, who served as finance minister, oversaw dramatic cuts in state funding for yeshivas, lowered the child allowances, and imposed a core curriculum in math, science, and humanities for state-funded ultra-Orthodox schools.

-Yet the government served such a short time, that almost none of its policies brought a substantial change.
-The Lapid-Bennet-Netanyahu fell in 2015 on the basis of Israel Hayom law and the National Basic Law.
-Gafni has argues that Lapid made him a proposal he could not accept: that the Charedi parties would join a coalition without the Likud.
-Gafni and Drei both hurried to Netanyahu and closed a deal with him, signing the coalition agreement – and the full cancellation of the Lapid decrees – before the elections were even called.
+Yet the government served for such a short time that none of its policies achieved substantial change.
+The Netanyahu-Lapid-Bennett government fell in 2015 against the backdrop of the proposed Israel Hayom Law.
+Gafni claimed that Lapid made him a proposal he could not accept: that the ultra-Orthodox parties join a coalition without the Likud.
+Gafni and Aryeh Deri (Shas) both hurried to Netanyahu and closed a deal with him, signing the coalition agreement – and the full revocation of the Lapid decrees – even before the elections.

-The 2015 took place in March.
-In June the Charedi MKs Gafni and Makleb proposed once again their overruling clause.
-This time over, the overruling clause was part of the coalition agreement: all parties have signed it, but one: Kulanu, Cachlon’s party.
-The private legislation has anticipated the new appeals to the supreme court, but did not pass.
-Right after the coalition agreement were signed, a new amendment was put in place, amendment 21.
-The amendment deferred the ‘equality of burden’ law until 2023 and placed again in the hands of the minister of defense the authority to determine the quotas and accord deference of service to the Charedis regardless of the fulfilment of the enlisting quotas.
-A complete overturn of the new law of 2014.
-The appeals were soon to follow.
+The 2015 elections were held in mid-March.
+In June, the ultra-Orthodox MKs Gafni and Maklev again proposed their override legislation.
+This time, the override clause was part of the coalition agreement, with all of parties signed on to it – except one, Moshe Kahlon’s Kulanu party.
+Nonetheless, the private member’s bill did not pass.
+Immediately after the coalition agreement was signed, a new amendment was enacted: Amendment 21 deferred implementation of the Equality of Burden Law until 2023.
+The amendment re-authorized the minister of defense to determine quotas and grant exemptions to the ultra-Orthodox, regardless of whether the enlistment quotas were met.
+It was a complete reversal of the Equality of Burden Law, which had been enacted just a year earlier.
+The petitions were soon to follow.